Boxscoop Curve: Instructions & Tips

 Tip #2: Scoop in steps

-If the litter is excessively soiled, it is best to scoop in two or three steps.
-Insert the scoop and move it about half to three quarters of the way around the litter channel.
-You'll notice as the scoop fills up the litter in the channel will begin to push forward.
+If the litter is excessively soiled, it is best to scoop in two steps.
+Insert the scoop and move it around the litter channel.
+You'll notice as the scoop fills up with clumps, some of the litter and waste will be pushed forward.
 It's best to lift out the scoop, discard the waste, and then run the scoop once more all the way around the channel to get any remaining waste out.
 The litter will now be 100% fresh again.

 Tip #3: Leverage with your free hand